The Hinckley Center houses departments that serve alumni, prospective students, and guests of BYU. It also houses the Wheatley Institution.

 The Hinckley Center is home to the world-wide BYU Alumni Association.
 This building serves as a place for alumni to "come home" to where alumni may return for reunions, banquets, and other university events.
 There are in-house services available to alumni - An Alumni Business Center for those alumni needing access to a fax machine, phone, internet connection, printer or copier, a library wherein alumni may read and relax.
 A professional staff is available to help alumni with social, educational, spiritual and service needs and opportunities.
 The Alumni Association provides alumni tours, family camps, lectures, class and club reunions, career assistance, and Homecoming events.
 The staff also assists volunteer leaders who run approximately 115 alumni chapters throughout the world, 85 in the USA and 30 abroad.

-The office of Public Affairs and Guest Relations greets visitors from throughout the world and offers daily campus tours for visitors from all walks of life.
+The office of University Relations greets visitors from throughout the world and offers daily campus tours for visitors from all walks of life.